 The Abstract Factory is a creational design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.

-Let’s say you are building a UI toolkit for creating cross-platform mobile applications.
+You are building a UI toolkit for creating cross-platform mobile applications.
 And you want to create UI widgets like buttons, and text fields that work on both iOS and Android platforms.

 For example, you want to support additional mobile platforms besides iOS and Android.